 Day 3 “Rest” - Lounge on your favorite beach, get a fancy hotel pool pass or enjoy a spa to rest.

 You can repeat this cycle of activities -- active to semi-active to rest -- exactly once during a seven-day visit.
-That means you have to pick two hikes, two tours and two beaches, and there are way more than six attractions on any given island.
+That means you have to pick two hikes, two tours, and two beaches, and there are way more than six attractions on any given island.
 Just remember to sprinkle luaus and nightlife on top of this repeatable cycle.

 Each of these islands is incredibly unique.
 You might find similar weather and a few similar landscapes on the islands, but each island is unique in its natural attractions.
 And each island has a personality of its own.

-It’s easy to get overwhelmed by the beauty of Hawaii with the urge to island hop in order to see it all, but, if you look at the recommended activity cycle above, it’s impossible to see just one island in a week.
+It’s easy to get overwhelmed by the beauty of Hawaii with the urge to island-hop in order to see it all, but, if you look at the recommended activity cycle above, it’s impossible to see just one island in a week.

 We recommend spending at least a week on a single island and then you can pop over to another island if you have more time.
-Ideally, you’d split two weeks on two different islands.
+Ideally, you’d split two weeks into two different islands.
 Otherwise, you can spend just a few days on your second island after spending an entire week on your first.

 Hawaii receives nearly 10 million annual visitors from all over the world, and many of the abundant natural resources of the islands are free.
 You can walk right up to most beaches, hikes, and waterfalls without paying a dime.

 Plus, the ocean is vast.
 Unfortunately, the seating on the boats that take you deep sea fishing, snorkeling, and diving are limited.
-That’s why you need to book a few tours ahead of time.
+That’s why you need to book a few hours ahead of time.
 It’ll make sure that you see everything that you want to see during your vacation.

-It’s easy to get on “island time” in Hawaii where you worries melt away while going with the flow.
+It’s easy to get on “island time” in Hawaii where your worries melt away while going with the flow.
 Unfortunately, it can make you relaxed to the point where you might not venture out to see anything on your wishlist.
 But a pre-booked tour will make sure you get off your behind.

 It’s insane to think that you can boat out to the middle of the ocean, jump off and snorkel the top of an ancient volcanic crater.
-It’s the tip-top of a former Hawaiian island that has sunken into the ocean, and you can experience the incredible array of underwater life on a tour to the off the coast of Maui.
+It’s the tip-top of a former Hawaiian island that has sunken into the ocean, and you can experience the incredible array of underwater life on a tour to the Molokini Crater off the coast of Maui.

-Hawaii is full of incredible natural wonders that offer up unforgettable once-in-a-lifetimes experiences.
+Hawaii is full of incredible natural wonders that offer up unforgettable once-in-a-lifetime experiences.
 On Kauai, you can helicopter into The Blue Hole to see the Weeping Wall inside Mount Waialeale; the rainiest place on earth.
 Big Island boats take you up close to lava pouring into the Pacific where it’s growing the island by 40 acres per year.
 And you can dive with sharks or visit Pearl Harbor on Oahu.

-put on luaus, but you don’t need to be a guest at the hotel to enjoy the feast.
+Many hotels put on luaus, but you don’t need to be a guest at the hotel to enjoy the feast.
 A good luau will cost you between $90 and $200, and it’s an all-night celebration.